-E-2.3.1 The bags shall be chosen at random from the lot and for this purpose a random number table shall be used.
+The bags shall be chosen at random from the lot and for this purpose a random number table shall be used.
 For guidance and use of random number tables, IS 4905 may be referred.
 In the absence of a random number table, the following procedure may be adopted:

 Starting from any bag in the lot count them as 1, 2, 3, up to r and so on where r is the integral part of N/n.
 N being the number of bags in the lot and n is the number of bags to be chosen.
 Every rth bag so counted shall be withdrawn to constitute the required sample size.